 Help focus discussion on future directions

-Appendix G. Critical Uncertainties
+Appendix E. Critical Uncertainties

 Critical Uncertainties Defined

 Critical uncertainties arise from the most important policy issues facing the region.
 In 1993 the Scientific Review Group (SRG) defined critical uncertainties:

 “…as questions concerning the validity of key assumptions implied or stated in the Fish and Wildlife Program.
 Critical uncertainties identify important gaps in our knowledge about the resources and functional relationships that determine fish and wildlife productivity.
 Resolution of uncertainties will greatly improve chances of attaining recovery goals in the Fish and Wildlife Program.”